 Even today, despite determined attempts by militant secularists to efface it from schools, council chambers, courts, colleges and other public buildings, the cross remains a powerful image, a rallying point for some 41,000 Christian denominations.

-So it may came as a shock to learn that, according to several respected scholars, Jesus didn’t die on a cross at all but was impaled upon a single, upright stake.
+So it may came as a shock to learn that, according to several respected scholars, Jesus didn’t die on a cross at all.
+Instead, scriptural accounts indicate that Jesus was impaled upon a single, upright stake.

 Origin of the Cross

 Vine explains that the cross originated from ancient Chaldea where it was used “as the symbol of the god Tammuz (being in the shape of the mystic Tau, the initial of his name) in that country and in adjacent lands, including Egypt.”

 By the middle of the 3rd century CE, the early Christian faith had been polluted by unscriptural doctrines, many drawn from pagan beliefs.
 “In order to increase the prestige of the apostate ecclesiastical system pagans were received into the churches....and were permitted largely to retain their pagan signs and symbols.
 Hence the Tau or T in its most frequent form, with the cross-piece lowered, was adopted to stand for the cross of Christ.”

 Much of the blame for this can be laid on Rome’s sun-god worshipping Emperor Constantine who, it was claimed, had a vision of a cross emblazoned on the sun with the words “in hoc vince” (by this conquer) just before an important military victory.
 As a result, he supposedly became a Christian, but was not baptised until just before his death 25 years later.
 Questioning his motives, the author of The Non-Christian Cross stated: “He acted rather as if he were converting Christianity into what he thought most likely to be accepted by his subjects as a catholic [universal] religion, than as if he had been converted to the teachings of Jesus the Nazarene."